 - Won 101st Indianapolis 500 for Andretti Autosport, outdueling Helio Castroneves for the win and erasing memories of the 2012 Indianapolis 500, when he spun and crashed trying to pass Dario Franchitti on the final lap.
+Earned his first front row start in the Indy 500 of third place in 2020 and drove to his second victory in the race, thus bringing RLL the Indy 500 win that he was unable to deliver in 2012.

 - Ex-Formula 1 racer became the first Japanese driver to win an Indy car race (Long Beach, 2013) and first Japanese winner of the Indy 500.
-Has won five times in his Indy car career.
+Has won six times in his Indy car career.

 INDY CAR CAREER